D. O. MILLS BANK.

 1911 Tibbits moves out.

-1922 Mrs. Naegele buys the building for $10.
+1922 Mrs. Pauline R. Naegele buys the building for $10.
 The roof has fallen in and the floor is rotten.
 She renovates the building, adds 10 sleeping rooms upstairs, with a candy store on the main floor.

 Naegeles Candy Kitchen or the Original Columbia Candy Kitchen. c1930's

 1951 The state purchases the building from Pauline Naegele.
 Rex and Dorothy Nelson are operating the Columbia Candy Kitchen.
+(Rex dies of a heart attck 1 October 1956 and is buried in the Masonic cemetery in Sonora.)

 1964 Dick and Ola Mae Nelson (Rex's son and daughter-in-law) take over the candy business.